Wi-Fi calling: Service deployments

 The first service launch was BT with BT Fusion in the autumn of 2005.
 The service is based on pre-3GPP GAN standard technology.
 Initially, BT Fusion used UMA over Bluetooth with phones from Motorola.
 From January 2007, it used UMA over 802.11 with phones from Nokia, Motorola and Samsung and was branded as a "Wi-Fi mobile service".
 BT has since discontinued the service.

 On August 28, 2006, TeliaSonera was the first to launch an 802.11 based UMA service called "Home Free".
-The service started in Denmark but no longer offered.
+The service started in Denmark but is no longer offered.

 On September 25, 2006 Orange announced its "Unik service", also known as Signal Boost in the UK.
 However this service is no longer available to new customers in the UK.
 The announcement, the largest to date, covers more than 60m of Orange's mobile subscribers in the UK, France, Poland, Spain and the Netherlands.

 Cincinnati Bell announced the first UMA deployment in the United States.
 The service, originally called CB Home Run, allows users to transfer seamlessly from the Cincinnati Bell cellular network to a home wireless network or to Cincinnati Bell's WiFi HotSpots.
 It has since been rebranded as Fusion WiFi.

 This was followed shortly by T-Mobile US on June 27, 2007.
 T-Mobile's service, originally named "Hotspot Calling", and rebranded to "Wi-Fi Calling" in 2009, allows users to seamlessly transfer from the T-Mobile cellular network to an 802.11x wireless network or T-Mobile HotSpot in the United States.

 In Canada, both Fido and Rogers Wireless launched UMA plans under the names UNO and Rogers Home Calling Zone (later rebranded Talkspot, and subsequently rebranded again as Wi-Fi Calling), respectively, on May 6, 2008.

 In Australia, GAN has been implemented by Vodafone, Optus and Telstra.

 Since 10 April 2015, Wi-Fi Calling has been available for customers of EE in the UK initially on the Nokia Lumia 640 and Samsung Galaxy S6 and Samsung Galaxy S6 Edge handsets.

 In March 2016, Vodafone Netherlands launched Wi-Fi Calling support along with VoLTE.

 Since the Autumn of 2016, Wifi Calling / Voice over Wifi has been available for customers of Telenor Denmark, including the ability to do handover to and from the 4G (VoLTE) network.
 This is available for several Samsung and Apple handsets.

-AT&T and Verizon are going to launch Wi-Fi calling in 2015.
+AT&T and Verizon launched Wi-Fi calling in 2015.

 Industry organisation UMA Today tracks all operator activities and handset development.

 In September 2015, South African cellular network Cell C launched WiFi Calling on its South African network.